 There are many debates in the crazy cat parent world about whether or not you should use a covered litter box.
 At the end of the day, it depends on what your cats prefer.
 Some cats don’t like covered litter boxes because they make them feel trapped, while others feel more protected in covered litter boxes.

 One of the benefits of covered litter boxes is that they limit the litter scatter from your cat going in and out of the box.
 However, they can be harder to scoop every day.
 Also, the covered litter boxes may trap odor inside, making them less habitable for your kitty.

 Change the Litter Out Regularly

 In addition to cleaning the dirty litter box every day, you should also do a complete litter change about once a month.
 This keeps the litter fresh for your kitty and ensures that you’re getting rid of all waste.
-Our convenient PrettyLitter bags are perfectly portioned for a month’s worth of litter and are delivered to you directly every month, so you never forget to do a litter change.
+Our convenient PrettyLitter bags are perfectly portioned for a month’s worth of litter and are delivered to you directly every month, so you never forget when to change cat litter.

 A Final Note on Where to Put Your Litter Box

 Litter Boxes are not what any cat parent looks forward to when they get a new cat or kitten, but they are necessary for our feline friends’ health and wellbeing.
 Even though litter boxes aren’t pretty, don’t be tempted to tuck the litter box away where no one (including your cat!) can find it.
 Your cat’s litter box should be easily accessible, and you should have enough litter boxes for your cats (one for each cat, plus one extra).
 The litter box should be in a quiet place away from other distractions.